dylan-foundry/dylanfoundry.org/content/2014-07-http-and-stream-processing.rst

   (<http-server>, <request>) => (<response>)

-Then we can ensure that all headers are set during the creation of the response and now allow setting additional headers.
+Then we can ensure that all headers are set during the creation of the response and not allow setting additional headers.
 This is a nice bit of safety that falls out of a fairly simple change, but it doesn't have much to do with stream processing.

-A downside to both of the above type signatures is that, given the current implementation of everything, they require that the request be fully read and that the response be fully generated before the thread is released and can be used to handle another request.

-As a result, we would see the code for handling a connection become something
+As a result of the change to the signature of routing a request, we would see the code for handling a connection become something like:
-like:

 .. code-block:: dylan